Financial reports

 Target

-There is no specific target, but the city is monitoring this trend over time to ensure the continued economic health of the community.
+There is no specific target, but the city is monitoring this trend to ensure the continued economic health of the community.

 Results